2025 state visit by Donald Trump to the United Kingdom: 17 September

 The Trumps, having arrived in Marine One, were greeted by William, Prince of Wales, and Catherine, Princess of Wales, at Windsor Castle before being formally welcomed by King Charles III and Queen Camilla.
 A royal salute was fired by Windsor Castle and the Tower of London to mark the occasion.
 The President and First Lady then joined members of the British royal family for lunch at Windsor Castle, after which they were shown a special exhibition in the Green Drawing Room featuring items from the Royal Collection relating to the United States.
 During the exchange of gifts, the King was presented with the replica of a sword kept in the collection of the Dwight D. Eisenhower Presidential Library while the Queen received a Tiffany & Co. vintage 18-carat gold, diamond and ruby flower brooch.
 The director of the library later resigned from his position after refusing to remove the original sword from the collection to be given to the King and he was allegedly told "Resign - or be fired".

 President Trump and Melania Trump later laid a wreath on the tomb of the late Queen Elizabeth II at St George's Chapel, with President Trump describing the visit to the Chapel as a "great honor."
 The presidential couple, accompanied by the King and Queen, viewed a special Beating Retreat military ceremony performed by British and American musicians at Windsor Castle's East Lawn, marking the first time this kind of ceremony was performed at a state visit.

 On Wednesday evening, a traditional state banquet was held in St George's Hall at the castle, during which both the King and president delivered speeches, with Trump and Charles III each hailing the US–UK Special Relationship.
-The banquet was attended by 160 guests, including Trump's daughter Tiffany Trump, members of the Royal Household including Carlyn Chisholm, Baroness Chisholm of Owlpen and Jane von Westenholz, technology titans such as Apple CEO Tim Cook, OpenAI's Sam Altman, Microsoft's Satya Nadella, and Nvidia's Jensen Huang, media mogul Rupert Murdoch, U.S. diplomats Marco Rubio, Scott Bessent, and Steve Witkoff, and UK Conservative Party opposition leader Kemi Badenoch.
+The banquet was attended by 160 guests, including Trump's daughter Tiffany Trump, members of the Royal Households including Carlyn Chisholm, Baroness Chisholm of Owlpen and Jane von Westenholz, technology titans such as Apple CEO Tim Cook, OpenAI's Sam Altman, Microsoft's Satya Nadella, and Nvidia's Jensen Huang, media mogul Rupert Murdoch, U.S. diplomats Marco Rubio, Scott Bessent, and Steve Witkoff, and UK Conservative Party opposition leader Kemi Badenoch.